 I would not suggest booking an Eat to the Beat Dining Package (which includes a meal and seating to a show) unless you are there on a very busy day and really want great seats.
 They are overpriced and I’d rather spend the money on trying more food at the festival.
 But that’s just my opinion.

-Tip #7: Be Adventurous & Try New Things
+Food and Wine Tip #8: Be Adventurous & Try New Things

 That’s it for my tips for making the most of the Food & Wine Festival.
 Any questions?
 Please leave a comment below or send me a message at The Frugal South’s Facebook’s page!